 The study that purportedly demonstrates our low "return on investment" uses a fundamentally flawed process which is based on the percentage of a group's campaign expenditures that were spent on winning candidates, versus those who were defeated.

 Even if the Sunlight Foundation had all the facts correct – which it does not – this methodology creates a skewed picture of campaign effectiveness, as we can see with a simple thought experiment.

 Consider groups A and B. Group A spends $1 on a long-shot candidate and $99 on an unopposed incumbent.
 The Sunlight Foundation study would say group A got a 99 percent "return on investment" even though it probably wasted 100 percent of its money.
 Group B spends $1 showing support in a somewhat contested race, but spends $99 on a challenger in a tight election where everyone agrees $99 could help make a difference, though in the end the challenger loses narrowly.
 The Sunlight Foundation study would give Group B a 1% "return on investment" even though Group B did the right thing.

 In this election cycle, NRA is more like group B, spending money where it counted in amounts that could have made a difference.
 We invested heavily in races where there was a distinct choice between a good candidate and a bad one.
-Spending our money anywhere else would have been an insult to our members, and would have poorly served the cause of defending the Second Amendment.
+Spending our money anywhere else would have been an insult to our members, a poor strategic use of our resources, and would have poorly served the cause of defending the Second Amendment.

 We stand by our decision to spend every penny exactly where it was spent, and we applaud every NRA member and gun owner who turned out to the polls on November 6th to support pro-gun candidates and ballot measures.